Olive Beamish: Suffrage activism

-Beamish was said by a local policeman as one of the two women cycling very fast, without lights, at one a.m. that night and she was identified under the pseudonym 'Phyllis Brady'.
-And less than a month later, she was setting fire to Sanderstead station but not caught, and again "Phyllis Brady"/ Beamish was with Elsie Duval and both were arrested in Mitcham, with paraffin and other inflamables in suitcases.
+Beamish was said by a local policeman as one of the two women cycling very fast, without lights, at one a.m.
+She was identified under the pseudonym 'Phyllis Brady'.
+Less than a month later, she was setting fire to Sanderstead station but she was not caught. and ("Phyllis Brady"/ i.e. Beamish was with Elsie Duval when both were arrested in Mitcham, with paraffin and other inflammables in suitcases.
 Beamish was sentenced to six weeks in Holloway prison.